francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/004-advanced_qubit_gates.rst

 ===========================

 We are ready to check the advanced box!
 Find it above the list of gates in the Composer.
-When you check it, three orange gates :math:`\{u1,u2,u3\}` (and some more stuff we will touch on later) appear.
+When you check it, three orange gates :math:`\{u1,u2,u3\}` appear.
 These are the three physical single-qubit gates of the IBM Q Experience which take in one, two, and three parameters respectively.
 These are the main single-qubit gates; the others we have mentioned are just special cases of these.